 Bakersfield, California Vacation Rentals

 Explore 28 rental homes and villas in Bakersfield, California for your next vacation or business travel.
-With private vacation home rentals, enjoy a more personalized stay and a wide range of amenities such as Air Condition Homes, Best Affordable Homes and Great for Groups.
-With a wide range of homes to offer, pricing can start as low as $98 per night with homes containing as many as 5 bedrooms and 4 bathrooms.
+With private vacation home rentals, enjoy a more personalized stay and a wide range of amenities such as Air Condition Homes, Pet-Friendly Homes and Best Affordable Homes.
+With a wide range of homes to offer, pricing can start as low as $104 per night with homes containing as many as 5 bedrooms and 4 bathrooms.
 However you're looking to experience your stay, Homes and Villas by Marriott has your next vacation home waiting.

 Types of vacation rentals in Bakersfield